 VI.
-LOOKING TO THE FUTURE
+LOOKING TO THE FUTUREThings to be achieved

 I. THE SUMMA VITÆ1